By Juegostudio | Game Development | July 24th, 2020

 3D games were once solely present in PC and console platforms, as mobile devices weren’t equipped to handle them.
 But with the release of high-end smartphones that can render high-quality 3D, 3D games have now become popular across all genres.

-In fact, 3D games now become huge successes.
-This is true whether the art style is realistic like in the Call of Duty series or cartoonish like Subway Surfers.
+In fact, 3D games have now become huge successes.
+This is true whether the art style is really like in the Call of Duty series or cartoonish like Subway Surfers.
 Audiences are also eagerly lapping up 3D games one after the other.

 As said before, 3D has the advantage of being playable on multiple platforms.
 So if you are developing a 3D game of your own, you can either develop it with a single development process, or you can port it once it becomes a success in another platform.

-Is all this making you excited to develop a 3D game of your own?
+Is all this making how to build 3D game of your own?
 Because you can too!
 All you have to do is follow the steps given below:

 Every game starts with a root concept the developers believe in.
 This may be something like “a first-person shooter game set in a post-apocalyptic city’ or ‘a runner game set in the savannah of Africa’.